Build a Vision 2030 mobile app in Saudi Arabia: 15–26 week delivery, Mada/STC Pay, Arabic-first UX, funding routes, and 2026 cost ranges.

 1. Fintech & Digital Payments

-Fintech dominates Saudi's startup ecosystem, pulling in $969 million across just 20 deals in H1 2025.
+Fintech dominates Saudi's startup ecosystem, pulling in around $500M across just 20 deals in H1 2025.
 The UAE saw a 38% increase in digital payment volumes, and Saudi Arabia is following the same trajectory.
 Buy Now Pay Later (BNPL), digital wallets, peer-to-peer lending, and Islamic finance apps are in massive demand.
-If your app idea involves money moving between hands, the market — and the funding — is already there.
+If your app idea involves money moving between hands, the market is already there, and so is the funding.

 2. Healthcare & Telemedicine